 Are the projections customizable?

 Yes.
 You can change the projections as you’d like, but be sure to change only the bulk stats (yards, touchdowns, etc).
 Most of the other categories automatically update when you enter that information.
 If you add in a quarterback’s attempts and completions, for example, it will automatically update his completion percentage, so you won’t ever need to change that.
-The same goes for player ranks and values; you won’t ever need to update them.
+The same goes for player ranks; you won’t ever need to update them.
 I’ve done the heavy lifting for you.
+Just add in the stats you want to project for each player and Excel will do the rest.

 Why don’t you rank defenses or kickers?